opsdroid/connector-slack/README.md

 ## Requirements

  * A Slack account
- * The opsdroid integration enabled in Slack
+ * The token from a [custom bot integration](https://my.slack.com/apps/A0F7YS25R-bots)

 ## Configuration